 Run the CrashPlan app on an ARM processor

-ARM devices do not meet the CrashPlan app's processor requirements.
+The CrashPlan app is supported on Macs with the Apple M1 chip, but other devices running ARM processors do not meet the CrashPlan app's processor requirements.
 Raspberry Pi, Pogoplug, and other systems using ARM architecture may be able to run the CrashPlan app, but the configuration is unsupported.
 Your results may vary.